sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * dump_cmd_info: Bool type, enable to save atomic cmd info at `save_path`.
 * skip_check: Bool tyoe, set to True to disable data check to decrease time cost for CMODEL/PCIE mode.
 * run_by_op: Bool type, enable to run_by_op, decrease time cost but may cause timeout error when some OPs contain too many atomic cmds.
+* desire_op: List type, specify this option to dump specific tensors, dump all tensor as defalut.
 * cmodel_skip_check: Bool type, enable this to skip data check to speed up inference.
 * is_soc: Bool type, representing whether to use in soc mode.
 * using_memory_opt: Bool type, enable to use memory opt, decrease memory usage at the expense of increasing time cost.
 Suggest to enable when running large model.